f5devcentral/volterra-workshop-10x/docs/class1/module1/lab2/lab2.rst

 * Create the Origin Pool targeting Arcadia public app
 * Create the HTTPS LB

+.. warning:: Disable TLS verification in the Origin Pool because the certification on https://arcadia.emea.f5se.com does not contain the Cert Chain.

 |

 Test your Anycast HTTPS LB